otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   </message>
 ```

-### Retrieving published prekeys from a prekey service
+### Retrieving published Prekeys Values from a Prekey Service

-An entity asks the service for prekey messages from a particular party, for
+An entity asks the service for prekey ensembles from a particular party, for
 example, `bob@xmpp.net`.
 Use the resourcePart of a JID to say which versions
 you are interested on, for example "45" if you are interested on versions "4"
 and "5".